ibm-cloud-docs/cloud-object-storage/help/faq.md

 A feature to unzip or decompress files is not part of the service.
 For large data transfer, consider using Aspera high-speed transfer, multi-part uploads, or threads to manage multi-part uploads.
 See [Store large objects](/docs/cloud-object-storage?topic=cloud-object-storage-large-objects).

-### Can I create a bucket, in the same or different region, with a deleted bucket’s name?
+### Can I create a bucket, in the same or different region, with a deleted bucket name?
 {: #faq-reuse-name}

 A bucket name can be reused as soon as 15 minutes after the contents of the bucket have been deleted and then the bucket has been deleted.
+At this point, the objects and bucket are irrevocably deleted and **can not** be restored.

-If the user does not first empty the bucket, then delete the bucket, and instead just [schedules the {{site.data.keyword.cos_short}} service instance for deletion](/docs/cloud-object-storage?topic=cloud-object-storage-provision#deleting-a-service-instance), the bucket name will be held in reserve for seven (7) days until the account reclamation process is completed.
+If the user does not first empty and then delete the bucket, and instead [deletes or schedules the {{site.data.keyword.cos_short}} service instance for deletion](/docs/cloud-object-storage?topic=cloud-object-storage-provision#deleting-a-service-instance), the bucket names will be held in reserve for seven (7) days until the account reclamation process is completed.
+Until the reclamation process is complete it remains possible to restore the instance, along with the buckets and objects.
+After reclamation is complete, all buckets and objects will be irrevocably deleted and **can not** be restored, although the bucket names will be made available for new buckets to reuse.